Post

 start-message:

-# Small jobs can run directly on GitHub Hosted Runner, not resource-intensive
+# Small tasks run directly on GitHub Hosted Runner, not resource-intensive

 runs-on: ubuntu-latest

-# Set the maximum Timeout duration to prevent endless waiting in case of anomalies
+# Set maximum timeout duration to prevent endless waiting in case of abnormal situations

 # Normally, it should not take more than 5 minutes